- Posted by Myrto Papathanou

 Tip: In terms of size of the market you are addressing, try to see if this is large enough for a VC investor and make sure this sizing refers to the area you are focusing on.
 Try to make realistic but ambitious projections (its tough, we know) and try to imagine what your company would look like on exit and what value this could have to both you and the investor.
 The market and your position need to be large enough for someone to pay a premium to acquire you as opposed to building the business themselves.

 5. The Investment Stage is Right

-If you have already received significant funding through equity financing and have advanced your business, the stage is probably too late for us as we only do Pre Seed (proposal submission deadline for 25th November) and Seed (open for submission all year round) investments.
+If you have already received significant funding through equity financing and have advanced your business, the stage is probably too late for us as we only do Pre Seed (proposal submission deadline are three times a year) and Seed (open for submission all year round) investments.
 This relates to our role and ownership in your company, both of which we want to be significant for our investments.
 Also, the further ahead you are, the less valuable our operations are likely to be and hence the lower the appeal of the investment.

 Tip: There are later stage funds across Europe that are looking to fund at and post Series A. If your metrics are there, you should be looking at ways of attracting their attention.

 It is painful for us to look at great ideas with interesting people submitting poor investment proposals.
 When fundraising at the early stages of creating a company, entrepreneurs have to answer many and varied questions from prospective investors.
 If a submission is lacking some of the things we want to see, it is indicative of the effort put in by the person submitting.
 In turn this is indicative of how the team will be operating in the future and collaborating with us, so we would expect it to be flawless.
 We review between 1.500-2.000 submissions a year to make 8-10 investments so yours need to stand out.